3steb4n/project-a/README.md

 # project-a
-Trying to create a anime website with Python Flask
+Trying to create a anime website with Node and React.

-jerman es gay xd